Ralph Lauren (NYSE:RL) Releases Quarterly Earnings Results, Beats Expectations By $0.44 EPS

-Ralph Lauren (NYSE:RL – Get Rating) released its quarterly earnings results on Thursday.
-The textile maker reported $3.35 EPS for the quarter, topping the consensus estimate of $2.91 by $0.44, Briefing.com reports.
+Ralph Lauren (NYSE:RL – Get Rating) posted its earnings results on Thursday.
+The textile maker reported $3.35 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.91 by $0.44, Briefing.com reports.
+The firm had revenue of $1.83 billion for the quarter, compared to analyst estimates of $1.76 billion.
 Ralph Lauren had a return on equity of 22.88% and a net margin of 8.01%.
-The business had revenue of $1.83 billion for the quarter, compared to analysts’ expectations of $1.76 billion.
-During the same quarter in the previous year, the firm posted $2.94 earnings per share.
-The company’s revenue was up .9% compared to the same quarter last year.
+Ralph Lauren’s revenue was up .9% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $2.94 EPS.
 Ralph Lauren updated its FY 2023 guidance to EPS.

 Ralph Lauren Stock Performance

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, January 13th.
-Investors of record on Friday, December 30th were issued a $0.75 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Friday, January 13th.
+Shareholders of record on Friday, December 30th were issued a $0.75 dividend.
+The ex-dividend date was Thursday, December 29th.
 This represents a $3.00 dividend on an annualized basis and a yield of 2.54%.
-The ex-dividend date of this dividend was Thursday, December 29th.
-Ralph Lauren’s dividend payout ratio (DPR) is 40.27%.
+Ralph Lauren’s dividend payout ratio is currently 40.27%.

 Ralph Lauren Corp. engages in the design, marketing, and distribution of premium lifestyle products.
 The firm offers apparel, accessories, home furnishings, and other licensed products.
 It operates through the following segments: North America, Europe, and Asia.
 The North America segment consists of sales of Ralph Lauren branded apparel, accessories, home furnishings, and related products made through the Company’s wholesale and retail businesses in the U.S.